marisacasillas/chatterlab/content/courses/HLI2026/miniassignment1-rubric.md

 ## Translation of questions to grades

 Submissions that score “excellent and above expectations” across the board will receive a perfect grade (A; 100/100).
 Submissions that score “needs significant work” across the board will receive a (C-; 70/100).
 We expect most submissions to fall between these two results.
-This translation from evaluation questions to grades is done by the particular grader (Dr. Casillas, Jenny, or Ben) who is assigned to each individual paper.
+This translation from evaluation questions to grades is done by the particular grader (Dr. Casillas or a TA) who is assigned to each individual paper.
 However, our team will calibrate our assessments by first reviewing a random sample of papers together.

 Grossly incomplete submissions or submissions that do not sufficiently follow the outlined task will maximally receive a grade of C-; please contact your TA if completing the assignment becomes insurmountable for some reason.
 Grades of D and lower will be discussed and verified by the entire grading team.